RegatteBzh/dataLoader/README.md

 Load data in Redis

 ## Prerequisite
-Have a sane version on Redis, that is running
+Have a sane version of Redis v4, that is running

 ## Usage
 ``./dataLoader --help``